encukou/gillcup/doc/source/tutorial2.rst

 ..
-[1] The default time timer happens to be in seconds; the actual animations
+[1] The default timer's time happens to be in seconds; the actual animations
     don't care about what the unit of time is.